 14. Great injuries or diseases of the skull, occasioning impairment of the intellectual faculties, epilepsy, or other manifest nervous or spasmodic symptoms.

-15. Total loss of sight; total loss of sight of right eye; cataract of right eye; loss of crystaline lens of right eye.
+15. Total loss of sight; total loss of sight of right eye; cataract of right eye; loss of crystalline lens of right eye.

 16. Partial loss of sight of both eyes, vision being so greatly impaired as to leave no doubt of the man's inability to perform military duty.
 Serious permanent diseases of the eye or eye-lids, so manifestly affecting the use of the eyes as to leave no doubt of the man's incapacity for military service.
 Nearsightedness does not exempt; if found on trial to be so decided as to incapacitate for field service, the man may be transferred to the invalid corps.

-17. Total loss of nose; deformity of nose so great as seriously to obstruct respiration; ozena, dependent on caries in progress.
+17. Total loss of nose; deformity of nose so great as seriously to obstruct respiration; ozaena, dependent on caries in progress.

 18. Decided deafness.
 This disability must not be admitted on the mere statement of the drafted man, but must be proved by the existence of positive disease, or by other satisfactory evidence; and it must be so decided as to leave no doubt of the man's unfitness for military service.
 Chronic purulent otorrhoea.

 19. Incurable diseases or deformities of either jaw, such as will necessarily greatly impede mastication or speech.
 Anchylosis of the lower jaw; caries of the bone of the face, if in progress; cleft palate, (bony;) extensive loss of substance of the cheeks, or salivary fistula.

 20. Dumbness; permanent loss of voice; not to be admitted without clear and satisfactory proof.